Deepika-rajput/ProcessScheduler/README.md

 # ProcessScheduler
 An interactive simulator with GUI support for FCFS, SJF, Priority, and Round Robin scheduling.
 Users can input or auto-generate processes, visualize Gantt charts, and compare algorithms in real-time.
+Users can also get to know the best and worst scheduling algorithms that can be used for certain jobs, through the auto select best / worst scheduling option.
 Designed for education, research, and experimentation with customizable scenarios.